 “Be still, and know that I am God; I will be exalted among the nations, I will be exalted in the earth.”
 Psalm 46:10

 Does He have the highest place of honour in your life?

 Do you take risks for Jesus?

 Do you hide your Christian identity or do you openly witness to your love of Jesus?

 Do you thank God daily for all that He has given you?

 Could you be volunteering some of your talent to a worthy cause to please God?

 Would you be willing to join a Christian peace movement that stops to pray together every day at the Time Jesus died for us, 3pm (in our local time zones)?

 I believe that love is stronger than hate and that God is stronger than all the power of evil in our world.
-I also believe that the world right now is a bit like the “Titanic”; we have hit an iceberg called SIN and this iceberg has the potential to separate us from God eternally.
+I also believe that the world right now is a bit like the ship the “Titanic”; we have hit an iceberg called SIN and this iceberg has the potential to separate us from God eternally.
 But here’s the good news, God is ready and willing and able to save everyone…there are eternal life boats for all!
 So grab one by confessing your sins to Jesus and receive His forgiveness.
 If you have not yet been baptized in Jesus, be baptized!